18F/C2/doc/team_practices.md

 testing status and Code Climate reports, in addition to checking the code for architectural consistency, style and legibility.
 Code reviews are encouraged early in the development process;
 you can always create a PR with a `[WIP]` prefix before you are ready to deliver, and ask for review of work-in-progress.
+The Reviewer is encouraged to indicate a "Ship it" (or your favorite Ship It emoticon) Consider pointing out the awesomeness of the code, too.

-1. The Reviewer should also test the code.
+1. The Tester tests the code.
 This can be done on the `c2-dev` or `c2-staging` environment.
 Check with your teammates to see which environment might already be in use.
 Example flow: